AnnieSzeto/software-engineering-notes/architecture-patterns.md

 ## Comparison: Micro-Service

-Creates a larger appliaction out of multiple modular services—can be time and resource consuming.
+Creates a larger appliaction out of multiple modular services

+- can be time and resource consuming.

-Coordination layer on top: API gateway, allows modular services to communicate—increased complexity: that which were coordinated in the same memory space/process needs to be coordinated across networks
+Coordination layer on top: API gateway, allows modular services to communicate

+- increased complexity: that which were coordinated in the same memory space/process needs to be coordinated across networks, additional resources for the extra level of communication and collaboration.

-Each service is independently deployable, with independent databases and coding—complicated deployment but can scale up infinitely.
+Each service is independently deployable, with independent databases and coding.
+Techonological flexibility, teams can choose to use whatever they want without affecting other parts of the application.

+- can scale of infinitely but has complicated deployment, lack of clear owndership, lack of standardisation.

+Allows for independent updating, testing, deployment, scaling.
+Teams can experiment with new features.
+Easy to isolate faults and bugs individually.
+Continuous deployment and faster release cycles.

-Allows for independent updating, testing, deployment, scaling—testing is complex and can be expensive and time-consuming: all parts must be tested, and then must also test that all parts work together properly.
+- testing is complex and can be expensive and time-consuming: all parts must be tested, and then must also test that all parts work together properly.

-Example uses:
+### Example uses:

 - Restructuring of legacy systems: allows for incremental optimisation and improvements without too much downtime or resource expenditure
 - Real-time data streaming/processing services: streaming/online banking/ ecommerce etc.